cterrasid/code_challenge-micole/README.md

 # Cities of Madrid

-_Simple web application that shows a list of the cities of Madrid that end in a vowel.
+_Simple web site that shows a list of the cities of Madrid that end in a vowel.
 It's allows to show the complete list, clean it, and filter by name._

 ## Project Structure 📄